ligolang/ligo/gitlab-pages/docs/advanced/michelson.md

 function reset () { storage = 0; }
 ```

-In our Javascript program the initial `storage` value is `0` and it
+In our JavaScript program the initial `storage` value is `0` and it
 can be modified by calling `add (a)`, `sub (a)` and `reset ()`.

-We cannot run Javascript on the Tezos blockchain, but we can choose
+We cannot run JavaScript on the Tezos blockchain, but we can choose
 LIGO, which will abstract the stack management and allow us to create
 readable, type-safe, and efficient smart contracts.